A Life Plan Community near Washington, DC

 The mother of three teenage boys, Stephanie enjoys hiking, camping and traveling.
 Married to her college sweetheart for over 20 years, Stephanie loves to plan “adventure weekends” for her family, taking them to both state and national parks across the country.

 Haider holds a master’s degree in management of aging services from the University of Maryland, Baltimore County, and an undergraduate degree in hospitality and tourism management from the University of Maryland, Eastern Shore.
-Haider has over 15 years of experience in the senior living field in various hospitality roles.
-He’s passionate about creating memorable dining experiences for residents, their family members and employees.
+Haider has over 15 years of experience in the senior living field in various roles.
+He’s passionate about about providing older adults with superior service and building connections with residents, their family members and employees.
 Haider lives in Annadale and enjoys spending time with his family and friends.

 Analisse was born in Cochabamba, Bolivia and immigrated to Virginia with her mother and brother when she was three years old.
 She earned her bachelor’s degree in health care administration with a minor in sociology from Mary Baldwin University.
 It was during her junior year of college through an administrator-in-training internship that Analisse discovered her passion for working with older adults.
 Analisse went on to earn her Nursing Home Administrator license in 2016, which she utilized in senior living communities in Kansas and Georgia before coming to Vinson Hall Retirement Community in 2019.
 Analisse was a much loved member of the Vinson Hall administrative team before being promoted to be the Assistant Administrator of The Sylvestery in February 2021.
 Analisse has a young daughter, Faviana, and during her free time, she loves spending time with her daughter and her family.